-If the customer Then the customer is enrolled in Has a developmentally disability One of the following DDD health plan choices United Healthcare Complete Plan; Mercy Care Plan; or DDD American Indian Health Plan (DDD AIHP) NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).
-Currently resides on a reservation · customer does not have to be a member of the placement in an off-reservation nursing facility (on-reservation contracting tribe. status) Example: A Hopi customer living on the Navajo reservation is enrolled with the Navajo Nation.
+One of the following DDD health plan choices

+United Healthcare Complete Plan;

+Mercy Care Plan; or

+DDD American Indian Health Plan (DDD AIHP)

+NOTE When enrolling with DDD AIHP, the customer can also choose to have behavioral health services provided by the Tribal Regional Behavioral Health Authority (TRBHA).

+The tribe that serves that reservation.
+The

+does not have to be a member of the

+ontracting y tibe.

+xample :

+• stomer living on the Navajo reservation is ith the Navajo Nation.

 NOTE If the reservation is not served by one of the seven tribes identified as an American Indian program contractor, the person is enrolled in Native American Community Health (NACH).

-EXCEPTION:
+XCEPTIC DN :

+= 4; he tribe the stomer of the tribe tri